mattconsto/billygoatsgruff/DIALOGUE.md

 # CALL

-NARATE	One upon a time there was a little billy-goat in the herd of "Gruff", who longed for adventure beyond his paddock.
+NARATE	Once upon a time, there was a little billy-goat "gruff", who longed for adventure beyond his paddock.
 NARATE	That very night he had dreamed of a field, and a bridge, and a forest, and a choice.
 What could it mean?

 # REFUSAL